 1. Learn the importance of understanding the Indigenous community

-2. How Indigenous focused programs and service differ from mainstream program and service provision
+2. How Indigenous-focused programs and service differ from mainstream program and services provision

 3. How to respectfully engage with Indigenous and/other ethnocultural communities